 The tables below provide a comprehensive reference for how and where each requirement of HB 1110 and HB 1337 is addressed within the draft zoning code update.
 All proposed amendments are required in order to comply with State Law as established through these two House Bills.
 Changes to FMC where existing code is removed or altered are denoted in red, and deleted sections are in red with a strikethrough.
-This table has been updated to reflect changes in the proposed code in response to Planning Commission discussion and comments received at or following the May 6th meeting.
+New code is provided in black.